Hunt for Deep Panda intensifies in trenches of U.S.-China cyberwar

 SHELL CREW IN ACTION

-In February 2014 a U.S. firm that designs and makes technology products called in RSA, a division of technology company EMC EMC.N, to fix an unrelated problem.
-RSA realized there was a much bigger one at hand: hackers were inside the company's network, stealing sensitive data.
+In February 2014 a U.S. firm that designs and makes technology products called in RSA, a division of technology company EMC, to fix an unrelated problem.
+RSA realised there was a much bigger one at hand: hackers were inside the company's network, stealing sensitive data.

+"In fact," Myers recalls telling the company, "you have a problem right now."

 On July 10, 2013, they set up a fake user account at an engineering portal.
 A malware package was uploaded to a site, and then, 40 minutes later, the fake account sent emails to company employees, designed to fool one into clicking on a link which in turn would download the malware and open the door.